 By now, it’s no secret that we harbor deep affection for offbeat and unique produce.
 (Petite, fairy tale eggplants?
 Check.
 Dazzling striped, rose-hued lemons?
 Check.)
-And what’s more, we love sending you beautiful vegetables that are good for the farms growing them.
-So we’re excited to introduce you to the islander pepper, a stunningly-purple (and sometimes yellow, orange and red!) pepper making its crunchy, delicious debut on dinner plates across the country this summer.
+What’s more, we learning about the farms that are growing them.
+That’s why we love the islander pepper, a stunningly-purple (and sometimes yellow, orange, and red!) pepper.

 Similar in taste to a green bell pepper, the islander pepper is a perfect choice in dishes where its versatility can help build complexity and depth of flavor—and where its unique color can really stand out.
-Not only is the islander beautifully violet straight off the plant, but also it continues to ripen into red as well.
-That means when it arrives to you, it can be fully purple or streaked with yellow or orange—nature’s very own tie-dye effect.
+The islander beautifully violet straight off the plant.
+As it ripens, it matures to a deep ruby red.
+You can eat Islander peppers that are fully purple or streaked with yellow or orange—nature’s very own tie-dye effect.

-Growing islander peppers also provides another fantastic benefit for farms.
-Picking the pepper earlier in its life cycle, when it’s still purple, cues the plant to grow another pepper, which allows each plant to produce many more times the fruit per season than a red or orange bell pepper plant.
-(A handy fact that’s allowing us to grow almost 500 thousand islander peppers this summer!)
+Growing islander peppers provides fantastic benefits for farms.
+Picking the pepper earlier in its life cycle, when it’s still purple, cues the plant to grow another pepper.
+This signaling makes islander peppers a high-yield crop, and allows each plant to produce more fruit per season than a red or orange bell pepper plant.

 When our Farm Partnerships and Innovation team began talking to Sunny Harvest, a cooperative of Amish family farmers located in Lancaster County, Pennsylvania, about growing islander peppers, it was with this key bit of information in mind.
 “The islander pepper is great for both the farmer and our customers,” says Katie Frouman, our East Coast Farm Team Manager, who works closely with Sunny Harvest.
 “Since farmers can pick them earlier in the pepper’s life cycle, it’s allows us to send a really unique, new pepper that’s better for the plant’s productivity.”